PBI Elevating Civility and Communication in Health Care: Extended Edition (CC-30EX)Back

 Prior to arrival at the seminar, participants begin our course with online pre-course assignments that include a personal essay and a Communication Self-Assessment Test.
 Our confidential and non-judgmental small-group seminar format creates a safe environment for honest disclosure and self-assessment.
 Through the use of the PBI Incivility Formula ©, participants are guided by faculty to openly examine their own personal vulnerabilities, risk factors, and resistance to self-assessment.
 Through this process, participants will begin to understand the harm their incivility may have caused to those around them, begin to accept responsibility for their actions, and develop a program of change.
 Participants' insights drive the composition of their own stratified Personalized Protection Plan, which they present to the course faculty and class in a peer-review-type format.

-This process of insight-driven change continues upon concluding the in-person course through the weekly, telephonic Maintenance and Accountability Seminars (MAS).
+This process of insight-driven change continues upon concluding the live course through the weekly, telephonic Maintenance and Accountability Seminars (MAS).
 These calls reinforce the concepts learned in the seminar.
 These sessions elevate participants' accountability through revisiting their experiences, putting their Personalized Protection Plans into practice, and engaging them in a community of peer review and support.

 *Note: This course, previously abbreviated as CC-32EX, has been revised as of January 2020 to be known as CC-30EX.